-1.3 Eligible Projects
+1.4 Eligible Projects

-Proposed projects must be consistent with the State Water Resources Control Board's "Water Quality Control Policy on the Use of Coastal and Estuarine Waters for Power Plant Cooling", and fall within at least one of the four Program priorities categories described in Section 1.2.
-To be eligible, projects must demonstrate how they meet all eligibility criteria listed in Section 2.6.
-Projects must be ready to start work upon approval and be able to be completed within 1 to 3 years.
+Proposed projects must be consistent with the State Water Resources Control Board's "Water Quality Control Policy on the Use of Coastal and Estuarine Waters for Power Plant Cooling."
+Proposals must demonstrate that the projected outcomes increase marine life associated with the State's marine protected areas, and fall within at least one of the four Program priorities categories described in Section 1.2.
+Projects should be focused within the geographic region of the facility as defined by the OPC-SAT Working Group34, and includes wetlands and estuaries within that region.
+If the project has statewide application, the applicant must demonstrate that the projected outcomes are connected to the geographic region.
+Projects that address water quality issues must show direct long-term benefits to MPAs in the geographic region.
+Projects must be ready to start work upon approval.
+The solicitation will have information regarding appropriate project duration.
 Specifics on the time to complete the projects will be determined during the proposal development process.

-Up to 15% of the amount awarded to a single award can be allocated to eligible planning activities that will lead to the successful design and implementation of projects.
-These efforts may include project development, implementation strategy development, watershed assessments, and project-specific activities such as design and baseline data collection.
+At the discretion of OPC, eligible planning activities that will lead to the successful design and implementation of projects may be included in an award.
+Such activities may include project development, implementation strategy development, watershed assessments, and project-specific activities such as design and baseline data collection.

-1.4 Ineligible Projects
+1.5 Ineligible Projects